aws/awsui-documentation/components/collection-preferences.md

 > - If no built-in preference is displayed, the custom content occupies the whole modal.
 >

-Type: (customValue: CustomPreferenceType, setCustomValue: React.Dispatch<React.SetStateAction<CustomPreferenceType>>) => React.ReactNode
+Type: (customValue: CustomPreferenceType, setCustomValue: React.Dispatch<CustomPreferenceType>) => React.ReactNode

 Required: No